 The Willimantic Center was established in 1986 in an effort to facilitate access to educational offerings to residents of the southwestern corner of QVCC's service area, and was expanded in 2005.
-The Center houses classrooms, state-of-the-art computer labs, a library, lounge, and offices.
-Located in downtown Willimantic, the Center offers credit and non-credit courses, English as a Second Language courses, job-focused training, customized training programs for local employers, learning support services, and career services.
+The Center houses classrooms, state-of-the-art computer labs, library, learning center, lounge, and offices.
+Located in downtown Willimantic, the Center offers credit and non-credit courses, English as a Second Language courses, jobfocused training, customized training programs for local employers, learning support services, and career services.